Caribou3d/CaribouSlicer-Prusa/doc/How to build - Mac OS.md

     cmake .. -GXcode -DCMAKE_PREFIX_PATH="$PWD/../deps/build/destdir/usr/local"

-and then open the `PrusaSlicer.xcodeproj` file.
+and then open the `CaribouSlicer.xcodeproj` file.
 This should open up XCode where you can perform build using the GUI or perform other tasks.

 ### Note on Mac OS X SDKs